EugeneBezuglov/divvy/README.md

 I analyzed the data of a bike-sharing company, Cyclistic, which is a fictional name for [Divvy](https://divvybikes.com/about), a real Chicago-based bike-sharing company.
 I was given the 12 months of their ridership data and had to find how Divvy annual members use bikes differently from the casual riders.

 The analysis report is available in [PDF](https://github.com/EugeneBezuglov/divvy/blob/main/R/Divvy_markdown.pdf).
-Additional Tableau visualization are available [here](https://public.tableau.com/app/profile/eugene8546/viz/Story_Divvy/StoryDivvy).
+Additional Tableau visualizations are available [here](https://public.tableau.com/app/profile/eugene8546/viz/Story_Divvy/StoryDivvy).

-The report covers my process of wrangling, cleaning, analysing, and visualizing data.
+The report covers my process of wrangling, cleaning, analyzing, and visualizing data.
 Also, in the very last section I share recommendations for the stakeholders.

-This report is also available on [Kaggle](https://www.kaggle.com/code/johncornish/divvy) as RMarkdown script.
+This report is also available on [Kaggle](https://www.kaggle.com/code/johncornish/divvy) as a RMarkdown script.
 (However, the spatial analysis part isn't available on Kaggle due to Kaggle current limitations with Stamen Maps)

 # Data